-Also, businesses can add QR Codes as point of attraction to a product.
+Also, businesses can add QR Codes as a point of attraction to a product.
 For example—on Valentine’s Day 2015, Tussock Jumper Wines placed a QR Code on the neck of its wine bottles.
-The buyer (gift giver) could then scan this QR Code to personalise it by adding image, vide, text, etc.
+The buyer (gift giver) could then scan this QR Code to personalize it by adding image, video, text, etc.

 In addition, Kitkat added a QR Code on the packaging of chocolates to engage customers.
 This QR Code, when scanned, redirected buyers to watch a video on YouTube as they took a break.